itsonlyMiRE/slp-organizer/README.md

 Run the program, and follow the instructions it prints.

 ## Notes
 Now compatible for both Linux and Windows.
 It's a bit of a resource hog and will probably push your CPU to 100% utilization.
-But, it's decently fast (~2176 files/minute, ~36.26 files/second).
+But, it's not unbearably slow, really depends on your CPU (some of my tests returned ~2176 files/minute, ~36.26 files/second on my Ryzen 5 3600X, 6 cores 12 threads).